jedick/sagemaker-churn-prediction/README.md

 # Churn Prediction with SageMaker Pipelines

-Project created by Jeffrey Dick in May 2025.
+ML engineering bootcamp mini-project prepared by Jeffrey Dick in May 2025.

 There are two sources for this project:

 - The AWS blog post [Build, tune, and deploy an end-to-end churn prediction model using Amazon SageMaker Pipelines](https://aws.amazon.com/blogs/machine-learning/build-tune-and-deploy-an-end-to-end-churn-prediction-model-using-amazon-sagemaker-pipelines/).
 - The AWS sample code in [this GitHub repository](https://github.com/aws-samples/customer-churn-sagemaker-pipelines-sample)

-While creating this project I identified and solved SageMaker errors that were not obvious from the blog post or sample code.
+While working on this project I identified and solved SageMaker errors that were not obvious from the blog post or sample code.
-Dealing with two main issues upfront can save you some time:
+Dealing with two issues upfront can save some time:

-- Your account needs a minimum quota of 2 instances for "ml.m4.xlarge for training job usage"
+- The AWS account needs a minimum quota of 2 instances for "ml.m4.xlarge for training job usage"
-    - If you don't have it already, navigate to Service Quotas > AWS services > Amazon Sagemaker in the AWS console to make a quota request
+    - Navigate to Service Quotas > AWS services > Amazon Sagemaker in the AWS console to make a quota request
 	- This can take more than 48 hours to get approved
 - Creating a project in SageMaker Studio does not provide enough permissions by default
     - Get the correct permissions by attaching the `AmazonS3FullAccess` and `AmazonSageMakerFullAccess` policies to the SageMaker execution role (i.e., the project role ARN that appears after creating the project in SageMaker Studio)